What is a Mortgage Helper and How Can it Help me Afford a House?

 Dealing with a rental suite in your home will not always be easy and as the owner, you’ll be responsible for all repairs, maintenance, and financial issues.
 Here are a few of the cons that you should reflect on if you’re considering using a mortgage helper:

 - You’re responsible for all repairs so if you have no idea how to deal with a plumbing or electrical issue you’ll need to pay to have someone do the work for you.

 - If you’re renters stop paying rent, it’s up to you to deal with them.

-- If you’re approved for a mortgage based on receiving a specific amount of money from a rental suit each month and you’re unable to find someone to rent out your suite, you could end up with serious financial issues (are you house poor?
-Click here).
+- If you’re approved for a mortgage based on receiving a specific amount of money from a rental suite each month and you’re unable to find someone to rent out your suite, you could end up with serious financial issues.

 Keep in mind that while a mortgage helper can be used to get approved for a larger loan, it’s important that you do not financially overextend yourself.
 It’s important that you’re as realistic about your financial situation as possible.
 Taking on a mortgage that is significantly too expensive for you to handle, will more than likely result in serious money problems.